jgreathouse9/FDIDTutorial/Vignette.md

         return select_c, R2final
 ```
-Here is the forward selection algorithm.
-It follows the procedure described above to select the control group from the universe of controls.
-It takes as inputs the number of pre-intervention periods, post-periods and total time periods, as well as the treatment vector and the donor matrix.
-It also prints the names of the optimal control units.
+The method takes as inputs the number of pre-intervention periods, post-periods and total time periods, as well as the treatment vector and the donor matrix.
+It also prints the names of the optimal control units that are selected.
+Here is what is going on in more detail.

+We take the full pool of control units and iteratively use each control unit to predict, via least-squares, the pre-intervenion outcomes of the treated unit.
+We then store the model which has the highest $R^2$ statistic.
+For example, say our treated unit is Washington DC and we have Los Angeles, New York City, Chicago, and Miami as controls.
+If Los Angeles has the higest $R^2$ when we use it in bivaraite regression to predict DC's pre-intervention trends, we store the vector of Los Angeles as the first selected unit.
+Then, we predict the pre-intervention outcomes for the treated unit using Los Angeles, looping through the other unselected control units.
+If the model that has NYC and Los Angeles has the highest $R^2$, we then add NYC to the selected pool.
+Then, we estimate DID with these two control units, and calculate its $R^2$ statistic.
+Then, if Miami has the next highest, we add Miami and estimate DID again.
+And so on, until we estimate the sum of $1 \ldots N$ models.
+After we've done so, we then keep the DID model that has the highest $R^2$ statistic.
+Intuitively, this is an improvement over the standard average of controls: if the average of all controls does not provide a satisfactory approximation for our treated unit, then using some subset of the controls must perform _at least_ as well.
+The final pool of control units, termed $\hat{U}$ in the FDID paper, is the final control group that we use.
 ## Forward DID
+Now for the actual estimation.
 ```python
     def est(self, control, t, t1, t2, y, y1, y2, datax):